Combined approach with second-order optimality conditions for bilevel programming problems: Preliminaries and preliminary results

 \begin{proposition} Let $(y^*,u)$ be a KKT pair of \ref{Lx}.
 Then there exists $z^*$ such that $(y^*,z^*,u)$ is a KKT triple of \ref{Lx2}.
 Furthermore, if $(y^*,u)$ satisfies $\mathrm{WSOC}$ for \ref{Lx}, then $(y^*,z^*,u)$ satisfies $\mathrm{SOC}$ \eqref{soc} for \ref{Lx2}. \end{proposition}

 But the converse is not always true, that is, even if $(y^*,z^*,u)$ is a KKT triple of \ref{Lx2}, $(y^*,u)$ is not necessarily a KKT pair of \ref{Lx}.
 In fact, the condition $u\geq0$, concerning the sign of the multiplier, may not hold.
 For a counterexample, we refer the reader to \cite[Example 3.2]{FF17}.
-Under the second-order sufficient conditions and the regularity conditions, it has been proved that KKT points of the original \ref{Lx} and the reformulated \ref{Lx2} problems are essentially equivalent, cf. \cite[Proposition 3.6]{FF17}.
-Next, we show that the second-order necessary condition is sufficient to obtain the equivalence between the KKT points.
+Under the second-order sufficient conditions and {some constraint qualification}, it has been proved that KKT points of the original \ref{Lx} and the reformulated \ref{Lx2} problems are essentially equivalent, cf. \cite[Proposition 3.6]{FF17}. { Moreover in the final remarks of \cite{FF17}, the authors asked if there are other conditions which guarantee equivalence of the KKT points.
+In the next result, we answer this question by showing that the converse holds under the second-order necessary condition and hence improve the result of \cite[Proposition 3.6]{FF17}.}